Transcript of the video

 French toast and French French toast.
 Yes, the way we refer to French toast varies between France and Quebec.
 I learned this in a restaurant by looking at the menu.
 When I saw pain doré, I really wondered what it was, and luckily there were pictures.
 Bienvenue en québécois and you're welcome, please, in French from France.
 In France, when we use the word "bienvenue", it's always to welcome someone who has just arrived in a new place.
 For example, I might say "Bienvenue en France!" or "Bienvenue sur ma chaîne YouTube!"
 In Quebec, you can use it this way, but you can also use it in place of "you're welcome" For example, I was at a restaurant and the waiter put down my dish.
 I said "Thank you" and he replied "Welcome" I think it's literally a translation of the English "You are welcome."

-Convenience stores and mini-markets.
+The convenience store and the mini-mart.
 In Montreal, I saw a lot of convenience stores.
 In France, a dépanneur is a garagiste.
 It's the person you call if you have a problem with your car.
 For example, if I have a flat tire, I call a dépanneur and he comes to take my car.
 In Montreal, convenience stores are mini-markets, little stores that are usually open later than the others, where you can buy basic necessities, where you have a small selection of products.
 It's not like a big supermarket.

 Magasiner and faire les courses, to shop in stores.
 Magasiner, this word is not used at all in France, even in another context.
 I heard it for the first time in a supermarket at the automatic checkout.
 After paying for my groceries, there was a message that read "Thank you for shopping at Jean Coutu."
 Jean Coutu is a chain of stores.